andreagrondal/flabberFerdig/README.md

 3. Do the same as in the step with the frontend.
 Open the folder and open flaskBackend from finder on your computer.

-4. Install these commands in the terminal:
+4. Install these commands in the terminal (pip3 on mac, if pip does not work):
    ```bash
    pip install openai
    ```